Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Impact of correlation on social welfare

 A modified version of {\tt CHSH} has been used in \cite{Pappa15} to obtain a two-player game with conflict of interests in which there is a belief-invariant equilibrium that achieves a better expected social welfare than any correlated equilibrium.
 We report it here for completeness.

 In this game, the players are still interested in coordinating or anti-coordinating as in {\tt CHSH}, but now each player prefers a specific outcome, as follows: The pure strategies $(0,0)$ and $(1,1)$ lead to two equilibria with unfair expected payoffs, in a battle-of-sexes flavour.\footnote{Battle of Sexes is a classic game theory example.
-It is used in many textbooks, for example \cite{fudenberg1991game,NisaRougTardVazi07}.} No player has incentive to deviate from constant actions $(0,0)$, but the fist player has $\frac{3}{4}$ expected payoff, while the other player has $\frac{3}{8}$.
-For the second equilibrium, constant $(1,1)$, we have the same unfairness, this time in favor of the second player.
+It is used in many textbooks, for example \cite{fudenberg1991game,NisaRougTardVazi07}.} No player has incentive to deviate from constant actions $(0,0)$, but the fist player has \dio{expected payoff $1$ if the observed type is $0$, and $\frac{1}{2}$ otherwise, while the other player has expected payoff $\frac{1}{2}$ if the observed type is $0$, and $\frac{1}{4}$ otherwise.} For the second equilibrium, constant $(1,1)$, we have the same unfairness, this time in favor of the second player.

 The situation can be improved with the notions of communication equilibria we discussed in Section \ref{sec:equilibria}.
 With a correlated equilibrium we have a solution similar to battle-of-sexes: with one bit shared randomness one can select either the first or the second pure equilibrium uniformly.
-This makes the situation fair, with an expected payoff of $\frac{9}{16}$.
-There are also an unfair correlated equilibria where the two players get payoff of $\frac{11}{16}$ and $\frac{7}{16}$, respectively.
-However, the following belief-invariant correlation guarantees to both players a fair and optimal expected payoff of $\frac{3}{4}$.
+This makes the situation fair, with an expected payoff for each player of \dio{$\frac{3}{4}$ if the observed type is $0$, and $\frac{3}{8}$ otherwise (hence the expected welafare of each player is $\frac{9}{16}$, and the expected social welfare is $\frac{9}{8}$)}.
+There is also an unfair correlated equilibria where the two players get \dio{expected welfare} of $\frac{11}{16}$ and $\frac{7}{16}$, respectively.
+However, the following belief-invariant correlation guarantees to both players a fair and optimal expected \dio{welfare} of $\frac{3}{4}$:

 This is belief-invariant because the marginal of each player is a uniformly random bit whatever the other player's type is.
 Notice that this correlation solves perfectly the common objective of {\tt CHSH}, i.e., coordinating if $ t_1\cdot t_2=0$ and anti-coordinating otherwise.
 Also, in the case $ t_1\cdot t_2=0$ it behaves like a correlated equilibrium in the battle-of-sexes game, by selecting one of the two pure strategies $(1,1)$ or $(0,0)$ uniformly.